dylanfisher/forest/README.md

 Much inspiration was drawn from Wordpress' dashboard.
 The Forest dashboard uses Bootstrap and very little additional CSS to create an easily customizable interface.

+## Generating a new app
+rails new myapp --database=postgresql

 ## Installation
 Add this line to your application's Gemfile: